ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 ### LoRaWAN

 LoRaWAN is optimized for low power consumption and memory footprint, reducing device cost.
-The downside is low throughput of no more than 50 kbps, as well as delays.
+The downside is low throughput of no more than 50 Kbps, as well as delays.
 It is a non-IP-based technology.

 Because of its long range (up to 20 km) and low power, it is suitable for low data rate, outdoors solutions.